mipmip/RUNME.sh/README.md

 1. Add minimake-part three at the bottom of your existing file
 1. Add make_command entries above the functions you want to expose and move the old bash-code that's executed to these functions

+## Example

+For a live example *build.sh*.
+This is used to to build this README.md.

 ## Contributing